Overview of Graduate Program

 We realize that each student enters the third-year with slightly different logistical constraints.
 Some of you may have finished your coursework while others will need to fulfill an elective or two in Fall of the 3rd year.
 All of you will still be responsible for three special fields (i.e. selecting field examiners, developing reading lists, and agreeing on a course of study together) and for the drafting of a preliminary prospectus.
 Please refer to the QE Process section above for important details.
 What follows is an ideal calendar for exam preparation.
 If you are taking an oral exam in the fall, adjust the timetable accordingly.

-- Examiner meetings and/or writing to prepare special fields and to refine reading lists.
+Examiner meetings and/or writing to prepare special fields and to refine reading lists.
 Preliminary draft of the prospectus generated with Dissertation Director.
-(More information about prospectus format can be found in the “Dissertation Process” tab.)
+(More information about prospectus format can be found in the “Dissertation Process, Prospectus & 5th Yr Presentation” tab.)
+Begin work on IRB process for Protection of Human Subjects.

-- The reading lists for all fields should be finalized and another prospectus draft composed.
+The reading lists for all fields should be finalized and an edited prospectus prepared.
 Invite critique of the prospectus from committee members.

-- QE Application due to Robin Davidson, Graduate Student Services Advisor, 6 weeks before the oral exam.
-At the same time, the student should distribute a working draft of his/her prospectus to each member of the QE committee along with reading lists for each field.
-Dates for the written portion of the exam and the oral exam should be confirmed in late March and a room for a three hour oral exam should be reserved.
+The QE Application is due 6 weeks before the oral exam and can be found on each student’s CalCentral page under “Higher Degree Committees Form.”
+Also 6 weeks before the QE, the student should distribute a working draft of his/her prospectus to each member of the QE committee along with reading lists for each field.
+Dates for the written portion of the exam and the oral exam should be confirmed in late March.
+See Robin to reserve a room for the three hour oral exam.

 APRIL: QUALIFYING EXAMS

-- Written Exam — in early April, three weeks before Oral Exam, Friday 10am – Monday 6pm.
+Written Exam — Early April, three weeks before Oral Exam, Friday 10am – Monday 6pm.

 The Dissertation Process

-After passing the Qualifying Examination, the student will obtain formal agreement from a member of the Graduate Group faculty to serve as Dissertation Director and the Application for Candidacy listing all committee members must be submitted before the end of the QE semester.
-If this deadline is missed, the student will be not be eligible for funding in the 4th year.
+After passing the Qualifying Examination, the student will obtain formal agreement from a member of the Graduate Group faculty to serve as Dissertation Director and the Application for Candidacy listing all committee members must be submitted on-line before the end of May for Spring QEs.
+If this deadline is missed, the student may not be eligible for funding in the 4th year.
 The Dissertation Director for any given dissertation project must have an interest and expertise in the subject of the proposed dissertation.
-The choice of Dissertation Director is especially crucial to the student since her/his contact with the Dissertation Director will extend over the duration of dissertation research and writing, and will have a great bearing on the success of the student’s dissertation.
+The choice of Dissertation Director is especially crucial to the student since her/his contact with the Dissertation Director will extend over the duration of dissertation research and writing and will have a great bearing on the success of the student’s dissertation.

 SELECTION OF THE DISSERTATION COMMITTEE

-In consultation with the Dissertation Director, the student will then nominate for the Head Graduate Advisor’s approval a Dissertation Committee that will consist of the Dissertation Director/Chair and two other faculty members.
-At least 2 must be Core members of the Graduate Group in Performance Studies (one of whom will be the Dissertation Chair, at least one of these two must be from TDPS) and at least 1 member, the Academic Senate Representative (formerly “outside member”), must be from outside the Graduate Group (but still a member of the UCB Academic Senate) or be an Affiliated Graduate Group member.
+In consultation with the Dissertation Director and the Head Graduate Advisor, the student will nominate a Dissertation Committee that will consist of the Dissertation Director/Chair and two other faculty members.
+At least 2 of the 3 committee members must be part of the PS Graduate Group Core Faculty (one of whom will be the Dissertation Chair), and 1 committee member, the Academic Senate Representative (ASR), must be a member of the UC Berkeley Academic Senate and NOT part of the Graduate Group Core Faculty.
 The composition of the Committee is subject to the approval of the Graduate Dean, acting on behalf of the administrative committee of the Graduate Council.
-The Director and the outside member must belong to the UCB Academic Senate.
+At least 1 of the Core Faculty members must be from the TDPS department.
+The Director and the ASR must belong to the UCB Academic Senate.
 One member of the Committee may be non-Senate, with the approval of the Graduate Dean.
-If it is appropriate for the Dissertation Committee to include 4 or 5 members, instead of 3, a “majority” (2/4 or 3/5) must still be from the Core Grad Group faculty.
+If it is appropriate for the Dissertation Committee to include 4 or 5 members, instead of 3, a “majority” (2/4 or 3/5) must still be from the Grad Group Core Faculty.

 The student will then develop the final draft of the prospectus.

-d. articulation of the “problem” or core research question(s);
+- articulation of the “problem” or core research question(s)

-f. a statement about the significance of research and the contribution it is expected to make;
+- statement about the significance of research and the contribution it is expected to make

-g. a description of key primary sources including the scope, nature, and availability of evidence;
+- description of key primary sources including the scope, nature, and availability of evidence

-h. a description of the methodology(s) to be used;
+- description of the methodology(s) to be used

-i. a timeline for the dissertation research and writing from inception through completion, including travel to archives; and
+- timeline for the dissertation research and writing from inception through completion, including travel to archives

 5TH YEAR PRESENTATIONS